miiranta/luvas.io/luvas.io-app/src/glass/README.md

     this.loadingService.hideLoadingScreen();
 }
 ```
-Or you can use this component in each page:
+- OR, in each other page, you can use this component:
 ```html
 <glass-loading-close-on-view-init>
 ```
+- OR you use nothing.
+It should work anyway.
+At least for redirects using the redirect service.

 ### \<glass-selector>
 Adds a selection menu.